demigecko/CarND-Advanced-Lane-Lines/README.md

 ```

 ![alt text][image6]
-This image maight not be shown properly in githut, please see it in Jupyter notebook
+This image might not be shown properly in githut, please see it in Jupyter notebook

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.